akkashk/top-movies/README.md

 - Link to its Wikipedia page under `url TEXT`
 - Abstract of the film given by the Wikipedia dataset under `abstract TEXT`

 The command drops any existing tables with the name `topmovies` and creates a new one.
 This allows for any schema changes when the tool is updated.
+Data can be queried from this table using SQL commands.

 ## Miscellaneous